 Osteopathic manipulative medicine, or OMM, involves using the hands to diagnose, treat, and prevent illness or injury.
 Using OMM, an osteopathic physician will move your muscles and joints using techniques which include stretching, gentle pressure and resistance.

-Please visit the admissions section for detailed information regarding the application process, tuition and related topics.
+Please review our Doctor of Osteopathic (DO) Medicine application requirements for detailed information regarding the application process, tuition and related topics.

 The course sequence page features an overview of the DO course listings.